kkohbrok/kkohbrok.github.io/index.md

 For more contact information see [here](https://math.aalto.fi/en/people/konrad.kohbrok). <br />

 ### Research Interests
-My name is Konrad Kohbrok and I am a PhD Student at the Aalto University in the Institute of Mathematics and Systems Analysis.
 My research revolves around cryptographic security protocols.
 Concretely, I am interested in bridging the gap between security proofs of composed security protocols and their implementations.
+So far, I have been working mostly with F\* and the proof approach used in the [miTLS project](https://www.mitls.org/).
+In the future, I would like to further extend my knowledge in programming languages and formal verification.

 ### Papers
 State-Separating Proofs: A Reduction Methodology for Real-World Protocols <br />